Admissions for KUO

 - Master of Science Supply Chain Management

-Students admitted to the M.S.
-Engineering Management, M.S.
-Operations Management and MBA programs must have completed undergraduate courses (prerequisites) in specified areas.
-A course in these areas must have been passed with a C or better.
-Applicants who have not completed courses in these areas may take the Foundations of Business course and pass to meet the requirement for the prerequisites.
-Other options include completing the required prerequisite course(s) through Kettering University or successfully passing appropriate qualifying exams.
-These qualifying exams are available through Kettering University's self-directed studies for a minimal fee.
-The MS in Lean Manufacturing degree requires a prerequisite course in statistics passed with a C or better.
-An Online statistics course is available through KUO.
+Students admitted to the MS Engineering Management, MS Applied Data Science and Data Analytics and MS Operations Management, MS Lean Manufacturing, MSE (ECE) and MBA programs require certain completed undergraduate courses (prerequisites) in specified areas.
+A course in these required areas must have been passed with a C or better.
+Applicants who have not completed courses in these areas for some programs may requires prerequisite courses prior to beginning a program.
+In some cases an applicant may be able to take the Foundations of Business course or Business Statistics course and pass to meet the requirement for prerequisites.
+Other options include completing the required prerequisite course(s) through Kettering University or another accredited University or taking the KUO self-directed study courses and passing a qualifying exam to opt out of taking a full course.
 Contact your Admissions Advisor or Kettering Global (firstname.lastname@example.org) for further information about the self-directed studies in the prerequisite areas.

-To be admitted to the MSE degree an applicant must have an undergraduate engineering degree.
+To be admitted to the MSE (ECE) or MS Engineering Management degree programs an applicant must have an undergraduate engineering degree (not engineering technology degree) or in some cases a degree in computer science..

-Kettering University Online Admission is the process by which a student submits a completed application, including official transcripts, a statement of purpose (why the applicant is pursuing this degree from Kettering), letters of recommendation (one must be from current supervisor), current resume, and meets all admission requirements for a specific degree program.
+Kettering University Online Admission is the process by which a student submits a completed application, including official transcripts, a statement of purpose (why the applicant is pursuing this degree from Kettering), letters of recommendation (one must be from current supervisor), current resume, and meet all admission requirements for a specific degree program.
 Review for admission into a graduate degree program occurs once the application process is complete.
-Based upon whether the student meets all admission requirements, the student will either be granted or denied program admission.
+Student admission's applications are evaluated individually and fully to determine not only if a student meets all admission requirements, but if the committee believes the student can be successful in a program based on the information submitted.
+The student is either granted or denied program admission.
 After being granted program admission, the student will be contacted by their professional advisor to be registered for courses.
 KUO students may not self-register.
 This is to ensure that students do not register for an incorrect or unnecessary course.
+Students are expected to register or take a course within two terms from approval.
+Failure to begin courses may result in removal from the program and the need to reapply.

 Kettering University Online's admission process can be completed in three steps:

-- Determine which Master’s program fits your needs
+- Determine which MS program fits your needs

 - Complete an Admissions Application online

 The Admission’s Committee for the appropriate program will not review an admission file until it contains all required materials.
-Kettering does not discriminate by reason of race, color, sex, creed, age, physical challenge or national origin.
+Kettering does not discriminate on the basis of race, color, sex, gender identity, creed, age, physical challenge or national origin.

 KUO has rolling admission, and applications may be submitted at any time.

-- 3.0 on a 4.0 Grading System, or International equivalency.
+- A minimum of a 3.0 on a 4.0 Grading System, or International equivalency

-*KUO reserves the right to deny admission to applicants who do not have an undergraduate degree in a STEM-related field.
-These applicants are reviewed and decided on a case-by-case basis.
+*KUO reserves the right to deny admission to applicants who do not have an undergraduate degree in a STEM-related field or from an accredited University or who do not meet prerequisite expectations.
+The Admission committee's decision is final.
+All applicants are reviewed and decided on a case-by-case basis.

 Undergraduate Degree from Accredited Institution

-Engineering Management applicants must possess a degree in an engineering discipline from an ABET-accredited Engineering program.
-Engineering Technology degrees will not be considered for engineering programs.
+Engineering Management applicants must possess a degree in an engineering discipline from an ABET-accredited engineering program (not engineering technology).

-All students applying for admission must submit an official copy of their undergraduate transcripts for any institutions attended prior to application submission, including transcripts indicating receipt of an undergraduate degree from an accredited U.S. college or university.
+All students applying for admission must submit official copies of their undergraduate transcripts for any institutions attended prior to application submission, including transcripts indicating receipt of an undergraduate degree from an accredited U.S. college or university or international equivalent.

 Application for Admissions

-Request all official transcripts (unopened, original transcripts from all institutions the applicant attempted an undergraduate studies course) to be sent directly from your previous college/university to your KUO Admission's Advisor.
+Request all official transcripts (unopened, original transcripts from all institutions the applicant attended an undergraduate studies course) to be sent directly from your previous college/university to your KUO Admission's Advisor.
+Individuals with military service should submit Joint Services Transcript.

 Statement of Purpose